Last Updated: November 2018

 - No calling after 8pm

-- Provide identifiable specific messages enabling return donor to identify Midlands Air Ambulance Charity (MAAC) calling rather than just a generic number
+- Provide identifiable specific messages enabling return donor to identify Midlands Air Ambulance Charity (MAAC) calling

 - Provide an automatic opt out service to enable the donor to block themselves from receiving further calls via an automatic service which is fast and easy to us